Roland Young: Freelance performer

 Young began to work as a freelance performer and found himself in constant demand.
 He appeared with Jeanette MacDonald, Genevieve Tobin and Maurice Chevalier in One Hour With You (1932) and with Kay Francis in Street of Women (1932).
 Alexander Korda invited him to return to Britain to make his British film debut in Wedding Rehearsal (1932).
 He returned to Hollywood and appeared in a diverse group of films that included comedies, murder mysteries, and dramas, and also worked on Broadway.
-Among his films of this period were Ruggles of Red Gap (1935), David Copperfield (1935) (playing Uriah Heep), and the H.G.
-Wells fantasy The Man Who Could Work Miracles (1936).
+Among his films of this period were Ruggles of Red Gap (1935), David Copperfield (1935) (playing Uriah Heep), and the H. G. Wells fantasy The Man Who Could Work Miracles (1936).

 In 1937, he achieved one of the most important successes of his career in Topper, as a bank president haunted by the ghosts of his clients, played by Cary Grant and Constance Bennett.
 It was one of the most successful films of the year, and Young was nominated for the Academy Award for Best Supporting Actor.
 Topper's wife was played by Billie Burke, who wrote in her memoir that Young "was dry and always fun to work with".
-They also appeared together in The Young in Heart (1938), and both of the Topper sequels, Topper Takes a Trip (1938) and Topper Returns (1941).
+They also appeared together in The Young in Heart (1938), Dulcy (1940) and both of the Topper sequels, Topper Takes a Trip (1938) and Topper Returns (1941).
 He continued to play supporting roles in comedies such as Yes, My Darling Daughter, with Fay Bainter and Priscilla Lane, but over the next few years the importance of his roles again decreased.
 He achieved another success as Uncle Willie in The Philadelphia Story (1940) with Katharine Hepburn, Cary Grant and James Stewart.
 His last starring role was in the final instalment of the Topper series, Topper Returns in 1941, with Billie Burke, Joan Blondell and Carole Landis.

+Artwork

+As a visual artist, Young drew caricatures of notables, some of which appeared in Life magazine in the early 1920s.
+In 1925, a collection was published in the form of a limited-edition book, Actors and Others.